YYHEggEgg/EggEgg.XC.RSAUtil/README.md

 This package is **not the official version of GitHub Repository [stulzq/RSAUtil](https://github.com/stulzq/RSAUtil)** but a custom fork.
 Please go to [NuGet XC.RSAUtil](https://www.nuget.org/packages/XC.RSAUtil) for the official one.

 # RSAUtil
 A .NET Core RSA tool that provides the ability of data encryption, decryption, signing and verifying signature.
-It supports using and converting RSA keys of 4 key formats, namely: xml, pkcs1, pkcs8, der.
+It supports using and converting RSA keys of formats, namely: `.xml`, `.pem`, `.der`.

 [![Latest version](https://img.shields.io/nuget/v/EggEgg.XC.RSAUtil.svg?style=flat-square)](https://www.nuget.org/packages/EggEgg.XC.RSAUtil/)